cassar/uncle_chat/README.md

 - When a user signs up for the first time...
 	- Have them redirected to the dash.
 	- Have their first friend auto generated as themselves.
+- Make the style attributes appear what they are in the list.
+- Friends group needs a unique validation per user.

 ### Very Minor